 In preparation for her Academy Award-winning role as transgender man Brandon Teena in Boys Don’t Cry, Hilary Swank lived full-time as a man for weeks before the shoot and all during filming.
 Robert De Niro, during the production of Taxi Driver, actually got his commercial driver’s license and actually drove a cab around New York City to prepare.

 Method Acting may garner extremely riveting performances, but it is not without its flaws.
 Becoming a character — especially one from a marginalized demographic — is not without its ethical quandaries.
 It may be possible to come close to living the same way someone did before electricity or the invention of refrigeration, but it is another thing entirely to live as if one suffers from a physical or mental illness.
 The pitfalls of emulating these traits can be extremely problematic and rely heavily on stereotypes or generally bad behavior that do no favors to those individuals in the real world who really do struggle with these ailments.

 Method acting is nothing more than an acting technique.
 It is not some kind of mysterious, ethereal entity that causes actors to go crazy or guarantee them an Oscar.
-It is the preferred technique of some of Hollywood’s greatest, and has been for decades.
-It is neither inherently positive or negative.
-It can be gritty and difficult and definitely unglamorous, but it is not all what it seems to be.
+It is the preferred technique of some of Hollywood’s greatest, and it has been for decades.
+It is neither inherently positive nor negative.
+It can be gritty and difficult and definitely unglamorous, but it is not all that it seems to be.